-During 2019, the board of directors of AgriBank (the board) continued its work on a project to determine a board design and operations that will align with AgriBank's role as a Funding Bank in the Farm Credit System.
-Finance and credit topics continue to be directed to the full board under the updated board design.
+During 2018, the board of directors of AgriBank (the board) continued its work on a project to determine a board design and operations that will align with AgriBank's role as a funding bank in the Farm Credit System.
+The board continued to refine the charters for committees in 2018.
+However, finance and credit topics continue to be directed to the full board under the updated board design.